Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-91-the-rising-flood.md

 He was, in short, out of harm’s way.
 And even, potentially, a step closer to his eventual and still planned-for escape.
 But *that* was a project for the long term.
 Here and now, he had his end of a bargain to uphold, for the sake of keeping himself useful.

 They settled him in his new cell.
 He set up his paints and easel, his books and clothes, then sat at the given desk and started writing in Dr. Flowers’ neat, meticulous pen-hand.
-Purely as an exercise in entertaining himself, really: the *true* work wouldn’t begin until the “visitation booth” he’d designed was ready.
+Purely as an exercise in entertaining himself, really: the *true* work wouldn’t begin until the "visitation booth" he’d designed was ready.

 Soon, he hoped.